 Dogs with very aggressive osteosarcoma may start coughing or have exercise intolerance once cancer has spread from the bone to the lungs.

 Diagnosis of Osteosarcoma in Dogs

-The first step toward diagnosis of canine sarcoma is radiographs.
+The first step toward diagnosis of canine osteosarcoma is radiographs.
 Your veterinarian will often notice a typical pattern often seen on x-rays.
 The bone will appear lytic (eaten away) and there will be a reactive sunburst pattern where the tumor cells have taken over normal bone.
 There may also be a pathologic fracture of the bone noted.

 The changes from osteosarcoma do not cross a joint space.
 This means if your veterinarian sees abnormalities on both sides of a joint on x-rays, it is less likely to be osteosarcoma.